 The first approach to model the system is by proposing a causal loop diagram.
 Figure 1 presents the model that describes the current kidney transplant and donation system in Colombia.
 It is divided into three subsystems which interact through the variables that connect them.
 The first subsystem is denoted as CKD Diagnosis.
 It considers the patients within the healthcare system suffering from CKD or those who are susceptible to become ill.
-The subsystem models how patients are detected and treated for CKD while discriminating patients diagnosed at early stages of the disease (stages 1-3) from those patients with late diagnosis (stages 4-5).
-Also, there is a proportion of patients who deteriorate rapidly during the treatment.
+The subsystem models how patients are detected and treated for CKD while discriminating patients diagnosed at early stages of the disease (stages 1-3) from those patients with an early diagnosis that start a treatment to avoid the evolution of the disease and a proportion of patients who deteriorate rapidly during the treatment.